-Matthew Cooper is Director of Kidney Transplantation and Clinical Research in the Division of Transplantation at the University of Maryland School of Medicine.
+Matthew Cooper is Director of Kidney and Pancreas Transplantation at the Medstar Georgetown Transplant Institute.
 After receiving his medical degree from the Georgetown University School of Medicine in 1994, Dr. Cooper completed his general surgery training at the Medical College of Wisconsin followed by a fellowship in multi-organ abdominal transplantation in 2002 at the Johns Hopkins Hospital in Baltimore, MD.
-He was appointed to the transplant faculty at the Johns Hopkins Hospital upon completion of his training, and was appointed Surgical Director of Kidney Transplantation and Clinical Research in 2003.
+He joined the transplant faculty at the Johns Hopkins Hospital upon completion of his training, and was appointed Surgical Director of Kidney Transplantation and Clinical Research in 2003.
 While at Johns Hopkins Hospital, he was instrumental in the success of the division's Incompatible Kidney Transplant Program and the world's first live triple donor kidney exchange in July 2003.
-Dr. Cooper joined the University of Maryland in 2005 as an Associate Professor of Surgery performing general and transplant surgery as well as academic clinical research.
-Dr. Cooper is the director of the UMMS Transplant Fellowship Program.
+Dr. Cooper joined the University of Maryland in 2005 directing the kidney transplant and clinical research program until 2012 when he assumed his current role in Washington, DC.

-Dr. Cooper is involved in the National Kidney Foundation both locally in the state of Maryland and on a national basis.
-He is a member of the Board of Directors for the NKF of Maryland and a member of the NKF's national END THE WAIT!
-Executive Committee.
-He presently serves as the chairman of the United Network of Organ Sharing (UNOS) Living Donor Committee and a member of the UNOS Subcommittee for Paired Kidney Donation.
-Dr. Cooper as serves as Vice-Chairman for the Living Legacy OPO's Advisory Board of Trustees.
-He is interested in safety and long-term protections for living donors, including security of health benefits for basic post-operative medical care for donors, and removing disincentives to living donation.
+Dr. Cooper is involved in the National Kidney Foundation both locally in the District and on a national basis.
+He is a member of the Board of Directors for the NKF of DC and a member of the NKF's national End The Wait Task Force and Living Donor Executive Committee.
+He recently served as the chairman of the United Network of Organ Sharing's (UNOS) Living Donor Committee and currently sits on UNOS' Board of Directors.
+Dr. Cooper also serves on the Board of the Washington Regional Transplant Community OPO with an effort toward eliminating wastage of deceased donor organs.

 Nicole teaches Bioethics at Case Western Reserve University and works in the Center for Biomedical Ethics at MetroHealth Medical Center in Cleveland, Ohio.
 She has conducted research on motivating integrity in research, determining how physicians discuss issues of uncertainty, and understanding the needs of health care providers, caregivers, and patients with Multiple Sclerosis.